python-attrs/attrs/docs/examples.rst

 Basics
 ------

-The simplest possible usage would be:
+The simplest possible usage is:

 .. doctest::